singaround/songbook/songs/broadside-broadside.md

   - song
   - Grace O'Malley
   - feminism
+  - pirate
+  - queen
 date: 2019-03-13T22:06:27.563Z
+description: >-
+  Nancy Kerr's lyrics draw loosely on the account of the 1593 meeting of Irish pirate queen Grace O'Malley/Gráinne Ní Mháille and Queen Elizabeth I. Grace is believed to have carried herself in that meeting with the dignity of a queen meeting an equal, refusing to bow or accept the title of countess.

+  The song was written in 2014 as part of The Elizabethan Session, commissioned by Folk by the Oak and the English Folk Dance and Song Society.
 ---
 Keep your land you gentry of England, France and Spain\
 For there’s nothing like dominion of the water\